codeforamerica/cmr-entity-resolution/docs/sources.md

 # Sources

 When importing data into Senzing, you can configure one or more sources for the data.
-The preprocessor will be run on each record from the source before it is inserted into Senzing.
+[Filters] and [transformations] will be run on each record from the source before it is inserted into Senzing.

 In addition to the configuration options below, the senzing client can be configured.
 See [Configuring Senzing][senzing-config] for more information.